National Historic Landmark: History

+19th century

 The origins of the first National Historic Landmark was a simple cedar post, placed by the Lewis and Clark Expedition on their 1804 outbound trek to the Pacific Ocean in commemoration of the death from natural causes of Sergeant Charles Floyd.
 The cedar plank was later replaced by a 100 ft marble obelisk.
 The Sergeant Floyd Monument in Sioux City, Iowa, was officially designated on June 30, 1960.

+20th century

 Prior to 1935, efforts to preserve cultural heritage of national importance were made by piecemeal efforts of the United States Congress.
 In 1935, Congress passed the Historic Sites Act, which authorized the interior secretary authority to formally record and organize historic properties, and to designate properties as having "national historical significance", and gave the National Park Service authority to administer historically significant federally owned properties.
 Over the following decades, surveys such as the Historic American Buildings Survey amassed information about culturally and architecturally significant properties in a program known as the Historic Sites Survey.

-Most of the designations made under this legislation became National Historic Sites, although the first designation, made December 20, 1935, was for a National Memorial, the Gateway Arch National Park (then known as the Jefferson National Expansion Memorial) in St. Louis, Missouri.
+Most of the designations made under this legislation became National Historic Sites, although the first designation, made December 20, 1935, was for a National Memorial, the Gateway Arch National Park, then known as the Jefferson National Expansion Memorial, in St. Louis, Missouri.
 The first National Historic Site designation was made for the Salem Maritime National Historic Site on March 17, 1938.